-ing.
+A single simulation, however, is not yet a reliable description of the expected warming.
 Therefore, ensemble simulations with individual models and the aggregation of such into multi-model ensembles have become the standard.
 Uncertain quantities such as the climate sensitivity or the influence of clouds must be examined systematically.
 Future climate projections will be associated with estimates of probability which can be derived from ensemble simulations.
-This approach has already been used for the Fourth Assessment Report of the Intergovernmental Panel on Climate Change, IPCC (2007).
+This approach has already been used for the Fourth Assessment Report of the Intergovernmental Panel on Climate Change IPCC (2007).

-1.5.4 CO_2 emissions permitted for prescribed atmospheric concentration paths
+1.5.4 Allowable emissions for CO2 concentration pathways